 Solar heating installations give you autonomy from the utility that would otherwise provide you with heat.
-If your existing heat source is electric – often a very expensive way to heat your home – solar heating can help protect you from winter power outages.
+If your existing heat source is electric resistance heating – often a very expensive way to heat your home – solar heating can help protect you from winter power outages.
 It’s unlikely you’ll ever see an interruption in gas supplies, but for those heating with oil, solar provides a welcome relief from waking up frozen in the middle of the night and discovering your oil tank has run dry.

 Most solar energy installations should be done by a local solar contractor.
 So you’re keeping money and jobs in the local economy.
 (Most solar power websites recommend hiring local people – except, of course, those trying to sell you their products over the Internet.)

-First-world or developed countries have become increasingly dependent on energy sources from politically unstable and unsavory areas of the world.
+First-world or developed countries have become increasingly dependent on fossil energy sources from politically unstable and unsavory areas of the world.
 By moving more of our energy production to solar power, we reduce our dependence on these unstable political regimes.
 Solar power also keeps more of our money in our own economies, instead of sending it to regimes who may use it for their own, sometimes questionable ends.

 Solar heating is very efficient in terms of cost per unit of heat output, because once the system is installed it operates basically for free.